anawinwz/Pheyboard/README.md

 # Pheyboard
-Secondary keyboard for PC on mobile phone
+Secondary keyboard for PC on a mobile phone.

-This Project is for "Software Engineer" class in Computer Engineering
+This project is for "01204341 Software Engineer" class in Bachelor of Engineering in Computer Engineering, Kasetsart University.

-## Members
+## Contributors
 | Student ID | Name |
 | ---------- | ---- |
 | 6010500095 | Chinnawach Chaidech |